The Nursing Home Law Center is committed to providing the legal resources necessary to hold negligent facilities accountable.

 You Have Limited Time to Take Legal Action

 Each state has a statute of limitations that determines how long you have to file a nursing home sepsis lawsuit.
-If you wait too long, you may lose the right to seek compensation, so consulting an experienced attorney as soon as possible is crucial.
+If you wait too long, you may lose the right to seek compensation, so consulting a specialized personal injury attorney as soon as possible is crucial.

 How to Strengthen a Sepsis Lawsuit